Stand up for Truth and Justice, they can’t crucify all of us

 “Are you sure?”
 I asked uncertainly, simultaneously joyful and surprised.

-“Yes,” Jesus repeats, “Stand up for truth and justice, they can’t crucify all of us,” adding firmly with an exasperated smile: “Anything to wake them up!”
+“Yes,” Jesus repeats, “Stand up for truth and justice, they can’t crucify all of us,” adding firmly, and I sensed an exasperated smile, “Anything to wake them up!”

 “Okay,” I say, “I will do it.
 I will share your message,” wondering how, indeed.